The Comsat Angels: C.S. Angels

 In 1982, a US-based company Communications Satellite Corporation wrote a series of letters to the band's management saying that "the word Comsat was a registered trade mark in America and that the group had no authority to use the name."
 The name Comsat Angels was actually taken from a short story written by J. G. Ballard.
 As a result of the threatened lawsuit, the band was forced to perform and release their records in the U.S. under the name "the C.S.
 Angels".
 The band also performed once in Sheffield, England in 1987 under the name "the Headhunters".

 Jive years

 The first three albums failed to live up to Polydor's expectations, so the record label let the band go.
 They then signed with Jive Records and recorded Land (1983), which had a more commercial, new wave-oriented sound.
 The album included the single "Will You Stay Tonight?" which had some success on US radio and reached no 81 in the UK charts.
 In the wake of this unexpected success Independence Day was rereleased and peaked at no 75.

 Fifth album 7 Day Weekend (1985) also followed a more pop-oriented trend.
 However, it also failed on the charts, and Jive Records dropped the band.
-Their single "I'm Falling" was featured in its entirety in the movie Real Genius with Val Kilmer.
+Their single "I'm Falling" was featured nearly in its entirety in the movie Real Genius with Val Kilmer.
 The movie never released an official soundtrack album, but gave the band perhaps its widest audience.